Enjoying our puzzle hints?

 RUN

-Definition: to manage or direct
+Definition: to manage or oversee

 Why it's tricky: can also mean to move quickly